Agronom2812/Labs/OOP/Lab1/README.md

 # Console Paint

-This is a This is a project written in C#, using OOP principles.
+This is a project written in C#, using OOP principles.
 Yury Zheludovich 353505.

 Main features of project: